by Mistress Jessa d'Avondale

-The Order of the King's Lance: given to those who have shown excellence in and continued support of the equestrian arts.
+Order of the King's Lance: given to those who have shown excellence in and continued support of the equestrian arts.
 The token is a silver lance suspended from a ribbon.

-Queen's Arrow: given to those who have shown excellence in and continued support of target archery.
+Order of the Queen's Arrow: given to those who have shown excellence in and continued support of target archery.
 The token of this order is a small arrow suspended on a ribbon.

 Queen's Order of Grace (QOG): given to those the queen finds courteous to all.
 The token is a medallion of a crowned rose, from which a pearl hangs.

-Queen's Cypher (QC): given to those who have been thoughtful and helpful personally to the queen.
+Order of the Queen's Cypher (QC): given to those who have been thoughtful and helpful personally to the queen.
 The token is a medallion, usually in the shape of the queen's initials.
 It is possible to receive Cyphers from several different queens.

-Pillars of the West: given to groups (such as households and clans) that have served the kingdom outstandingly.
+Pillar of the West: given to groups (such as households and clans) that have served the kingdom outstandingly.
 A group so honored may register a household badge as arms and add an augmentation of Or, a crown of three points, voided vert.